 Interest from external borrowings is capitalized on major projects until the assets are ready for their intended use.
 Capitalized interest is added to the cost of the underlying asset and is amortized over the useful life of the asset in the same manner as the underlying asset.
-Capitalized interest is a component of our net interest expense (Note 7).
+Capitalized interest is excluded from our interest expense (Note 6).